A creature of habit

 This house has been consumed by its garden...

 I could help but to notice this beautiful S8 sitting around.
 I LOVE the Audi S series.
 I had previous owned 2 sliver Audi S4s.
 They are amazing fast and fun to drive.
-You can see my last one in the 2nd shot in this post.
 My Audi sales guy in Japan is trying to seduce me into a new car.
 He knows I am sucker for year end deals.
 If he is a good sales guy he is being proactive and researching this but he know he needs to dig deep to get me to buy... math wins over lust every time.

 I'm currently be seduced by the S5 Sportback.
 Audi does an amazing job of creating amazing yet understated cars.
 The S5 is 0-60 in 4.8 seconds.
 The one thing I really miss about my S4 was the stereo system.
 The current model comes with a 505 watt 14 speaker Bang & Olufsen stereo.
 You can feel your music...